SolidWorx/Toggler/README.md

 {% endtoggle %}
 ```

-To add an alternaltive if a feature is not available, use the `else` tag
+To add an alternative if a feature is not available, use the `else` tag

 ```twig
 {% toggle 'foo' %}